 Booking the Trip

-The average introductory bonus on a travel rewards credit card in 2018 is now 40,556 points, more than double the average bonus in 2008, according to MagnifyMoney.
+The average introductory bonus on a travel rewards credit card in 2018 was 40,556 points, more than double the average bonus in 2008, according to MagnifyMoney.
 That’s a value of about $400, and many cards offer more.
 Which is why if you don’t already have a travel rewards card (or if you do but are ready to swap) now’s a great time to snag a large signup bonus.

 If you’re a frequent flier with one specific airline, that airline’s co-branded credit card is likely your best bet.
 You’ll accumulate miles the most quickly that way and get the most value when you redeem.
 Otherwise, go for a solid, overall travel card with a large signup bonus that will give you rewards as you go like Barclay Arrival+ which offers a 60,000-mile signup bonus, along with 2x miles on every purchase and 5% miles back toward your next redemption.
 (Note: Watch the annual fees on these cards, and make sure your rewards will trump them.)